MarkChenYutian/B-plus-Forest/docs/index.md

 {% include NotImplemented.html %}

-We would like to implement a distributed B+ tree using 2 different methods:
+We would like to implement parallel and distributed B+ tree using 2 different methods:

-1. Implementing parallel B+ Tree using lock-free data structure (using C++ Atomic or fine-grained lock)
+1. Implementing parallel B+ Tree using fine-grained locking and lock-free data structure (using C++ Atomic)
-2. Implementing parallel B+ Tree using OpenMPI.
+2. Implementing a parallel N-body simulator supports efficient particle retrieval, insertion, and removal based on B+ tree data structure and OpenMPI.
 Specifically, for a collection of processes, we want each process to maintain a local B+ Tree and communicate the updates with each other based on lazy update.
-(Somehow similar to the Cache coherence system, but maintain the coherence of parallel B+ tree across processes)
+(Somehow similar to the Cache coherence system, but maintain the coherence of parallel B+ tree across processes).

 ## Background

 ### B+ Tree

-{% include NotImplemented.html %}
-introduce B+ Tree and its application in database management system?
+A B+ tree is a self-balancing tree data structure that maintains sorted data and allows searches, insertions, deletions, and sequential access in logarithmic time.
+Binary search tree is a specialization of B+ Tree.
+The B+ tree structure is well-suited for relational database management systems due to its balanced nature and ability to provide efficient range queries when it is used as index.
+In DBMS context, each internal node contains key ranges, which point to subtrees that contains data; each leaf node contains key/value pairs.

 ### Lock-free Data Structure